developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 - If the value ***Test Cloud Direct*** is chosen, then the license is assumed to have been activated by by communicating directly to a Test *Zebra License Server* at a fixed known location on the Internet and the license is returned by communicating directly to the same server in the same way.

 - If the value ***Server Friendly Name*** is chosen, then the license is assumed to have been activated by by communicating to a *Custom Server*.
-The additional Managed Configuration **Zebra Licensing Configuration - License Action Return License Server Type Friendly Name** MUST be specified to provide the *Friendly Name* that identifies the *Custom Server* via which the license was acquired and hence via which it should be returned.
+The additional Managed Configuration **Zebra Licensing Configuration - License Action Return License Server Type Friendly Name** MUST be specified to provide the *Friendly Name* that identifies the *Custom Server* through which the license was acquired and through which it should be returned.

 ### Zebra Licensing Configuration - License Action Return License Server Type Friendly Name